qooxdoo/qooxdoo/documentation/manual/source/pages/widget/composite.rst

 Composite
 *********

 The Composite is a generic container widget.
 It exposes all methods to set layouts and to manage child widgets as public methods.
-Composites must be configured with a layout manager to define the way the widget’s children are positioned.
+Composites must be configured with a layout manager to define the way the widget's children are positioned.

 .. _pages/widget/composite#features: